 The Recipient List pattern is modeled using the same message mapping that we have used for SAP Process Orchestration above.
 See how message mappings can be imported from an Enterprise Service Repository within this blog.
 The message mapping returns a list of receivers which is then split using an Iterating splitter flow step.
 For each split item, the message is then routed to another integration flow via Process Direct adapter.
 The Process Direct address is dynamically determined based on the mapping outcome.

 For each potential receiver, we create an own integration flow.
 This would correspond to a receiver agreement in SAP Process Orchestration as seen above.
 By decoupling the main integration flow from the receiver specific message delivery, we do not need to maintain a fixed number of receivers in the main integration flow.
 Furthermore, other than for the receiver wildcard in SAP Process Orchestration, each receiver can have a different receiver specific mapping or other receiver specific flow steps.

-For a detailed description of the Recipient List pattern on SAP Cloud Platform Integration, please check out the SAP Help Portal.
+For a detailed description of the Recipient List pattern on SAP Cloud Integration, please check out the SAP Help Portal.
 There we also have described another variant of the Recipient List pattern with static routing.

 On the SAP API Business Hub, you can access the pattern in the Integration Flow Design Guidelines – Enterprise Integration Patterns package.
-You can either test the pattern on your SAP Cloud Platform Integration tenant or optionally on the cloud integration runtime inside an SAP Process Orchestration 7.5 system.
+You can either test the pattern on your SAP Cloud Integration tenant or optionally on the cloud integration runtime inside an SAP Process Orchestration 7.5 system.
 For latter, check out this blog.

 If you like to learn more about the patterns, check out the following blogs: